manuelAlvarezMarban/Slot-Machine/README.md

 Each slot is represented by 4 bits vector (BCD).

-The system consists on one RandomGeneration module which uses the LFSR, one arithmetic module for prize calculating and the Slot Machine managed by differents states.
+The system consists on one RandomGeneration module which uses the LFSR, one arithmetic module for prize calculating and the Slot Machine managed by different states.

 First we need to init the Machine (nReset - active low), then we can play inserting new credit.
 The prizes and their several slots combination are: